recursix/spearmint-salad/README.md

 ## Usage

 Elegant way to define the hyperparameter space.
-Example using SVM from scikit learn:
+Example using SVR from scikit learn:
 ```python
 from spearmint_salad import hp
 from sklearn.svm import SVR